32-bit ASN – 32-bit Autonomous System Numbers

 RIPE – Réseaux IP Européens

-A collaborative forum open to all parties interested in wide area IP networks.
+RIPE is collaborative forum open to all parties interested in wide area IP networks.
 The objective of RIPE is to ensure the administrative and technical coordination necessary to enable the operation of the Internet within the RIPE NCC service region.
 Although similar in name, the RIPE NCC and RIPE are separate entities.

 RIR – Regional Internet Registry